shreshtak/recipe-bot/README.md

 # Ask ChefGPT!

-## Ask ChefGPT is a web application built using a React + Vite, Flask, Gemini AI, and Firebase technologies to create an application to learn and save simple and easy recipes!
+## Ask ChefGPT is a web application built using a React + Vite, Flask, Gemini AI, and Firebase technologies to facilitate learning to cook as a beginner!
+Find and save unique and simple recipes that cater to your constraints and skillset using Ask ChefGPT.

 ## Run the app